Daniel Ríos (footballer, born 1995)

-Daniel Armando Ríos Calderón (born 22 February 1995) is a Mexican professional footballer who plays as a forward for Major League Soccer club Vancouver Whitecaps, on loan from Liga MX side Guadalajara.
+Daniel Armando Ríos Calderón (born 22 February 1995) is a Mexican professional footballer who plays as a forward for Major League Soccer club CF Montréal.

-Professional career
+Career

-C.D.
 Guadalajara

 Coming up through the Chivas Academy, Ríos made his professional debut in a Copa MX match against Irapuato on 24 February 2015.
 He spent a couple of seasons with the U-20 and reserve teams at Chivas.
-Featured for Guadalajara Premier - Chivas reserve team in 2016 and saw action in 16 matches in the Liga Premier - the third tier of Mexican soccer.
+Featured for Guadalajara Premier – Chivas reserve team in 2016 and saw action in 16 matches in the Liga Premier – the third tier of Mexican soccer.

 Ríos came through the ranks of Mexico's youth national teams.
 He appeared for Mexico U-20 against the MLS Homegrown team in 2016.

 Loan At Coras

 In December 2015, it was announced Ríos was sent out on loan to Ascenso MX club Coras de Tepic in order to gain professional playing experience.
 He scored a brace on his debut on 8 January 2015 against Murciélagos; the match ended in a 6–0 win.
-During his time on loan, he featured in 38 matches and played 2,613 minutes in the Ascenso MX - second division of Mexican soccer.
+During his time on loan, he featured in 38 matches and played 2,613 minutes in the Ascenso MX – second division of Mexican soccer.
 The striker has netted 17 goals between Ascenso MX and Copa MX play.